ucsc/pantheon-workflow/README.md

 The following describes the scripts in this repository:

 - **pull-content:** This script uses [rsync](https://rsync.samba.org/) to sync the `wp-content/uploads/` directories from your Pantheon `DEV` install to your local environment.
 As described above, Pantheon omits this directory and the subdirectories contained therein from it's repo (which makes sense, as these can become quite large).
-This script may be used in both local development environments, as each environment will need this data locally in order to resolve proerly.
+This script may be used in both local development environments, as each environment will need this data locally in order to resolve properly.
 - **push-content:** This script uses [rsync](https://rsync.samba.org/) to sync the `wp-content/uploads/` directory of your local development environment with the Pantheon `DEV` environment.
 This script is not used as frequently as `pull-content`, as most of the time one is adding content and files directly to the Pantheon `DEV` environment.
 This especially true if many people are working on content development for a site.
 - **synctheme:** This script will sync the files of your theme or plugin from your local install containing clones of those repos to the local install of the Pantheon repo.